EvandroFarias/EvandroFarias/README.md

 🌱 Learning about Java Spring Boot Security and JWT.
 🌟 Main languages: JavaScript, TypeScript, Java
 🚩 Interested in Full Stack Web development
+💬 A person who loves technology and uses as many digital devices as possible.

 </pre>
 <hr>